-When to Visit:
+When to Visit

 There is no sure way to avoid crowds in Orlando, but certain times of the year are less crowded than others.
 After late August and the start of school in most places, Disney World has a history of offering discount packages to keep the trams full of visitors.
 Summer is the most popular and therefore worst time to visit the theme parks.
 Pack sunscreen and patience in equal doses.
 If you can avoid times when school is out, you'll see shorter lines.
 Find a flight to Orlando.

-Where to Eat:
+Where to Eat

 Most major U.S. restaurant chains have at least a few locations in the Orlando area.
 Most food budgets go haywire at the theme parks, where captive audiences will pay very high prices for generally ordinary food.
 Some of these purchases can't be avoided, but plan larger meals away from the parks.
 For example, eat a large breakfast and a large dinner, but make lunch a snack.
 It can do wonders for your budget.

-Where to Stay:
+Where to Stay

 On-site resorts save time, but not necessarily money.
 And it's possible to stay at a budget-friendly hotel even during peak season.
 Disney even recognizes the need for lower room rates and offers on-site rooms at discounted prices after school starts each August.
 Four-star hotel for under $100/night: Monumental Hotel on International Drive.
 Key question: How far is your "bargain" room from the attractions you will visit?
 Don't stay in Apopka if you're planning to visit Universal or WDW each day.
 Find hotels in greater Orlando if you don't mind being a bit farther out.

 Remember that the region has three fairly busy airports: Orlando, Daytona Beach, and Sanford.
 Some travelers find it easier or cheaper to use Tampa's airport, too.
 You'll need an Orlando car rental to visit major attractions, and it definitely pays to shop for a rental.
 Competition here is fierce.
 Beware of the booth: Greater Orlando is Florida's toll road capital.

 Walt Disney World is 30 minutes southwest of downtown Orlando.
 Planners envisioned it as a place where construction would never "finish," a destination where people would have to come back to see the latest and greatest.
-Universal Studios Orlando is part of a massive entertainment complex where you can see working film sets, sample the work of world famous chefs, and ride attractions that put you in the movies.
+Universal Studios Orlando is part of a massive entertainment complex where you can see working film sets, sample the work of world-famous chefs, and ride attractions that put you in the movies.
 Take a look at a step by step approach to saving money at Disney World.

-Beyond the Theme Parks:
+Beyond the Theme Parks

 One reason for Orlando's phenomenal growth is its central Florida location.
 Gulf and Atlantic beaches are within 60 miles, as is the Kennedy Space Center, Ocala's horse farm country and some wonderful bass fishing.

-More Orlando Tips:
+More Orlando Tips

 This is a card you buy prior to your trip and then activate on first use.
 You can buy from one- to seven-day cards good for free admission at dozens of local attractions.
 Design your itinerary before you consider a Go Orlando purchase, to determine if the investment will save you money on admissions.

 People who don't do their homework experience "sticker shock" when they find out how much admission will cost.
 Check Web sites and find discounts before you go.

 There is no shortage of offers for "deep discounts" and "cheap rooms."
 Sometimes the offers will save you money, but many have strings attached.
 Don't be duped.

 Cape Canaveral's Kennedy Space Center is unique and should not be missed.
 Budget a day to see it.
 Orlando's trendy, upscale Winter Park area is a nice alternative to a day at the theme parks, too.

 Criminals target people who advertise their status as tourists.
 Don't stack luggage in your car so it can be seen through the windows.
 Keep big bills tucked away safely in a money belt.